 Proper landscaping serves several functions.
 First, it helps preserve the beauty of your property, adds curb appeal, and can even improve your home’s value.
 Second, it helps protect against property damage in storms and can protect against pests.
 Here’s why you should add regular tree trimming to your home maintenance schedule.

 Regularly pruning trees will help them grow fuller and more beautiful.
 Trees that are trimmed are more likely to withstand harsh weather, which can make the roots stronger.
 Regular maintenance also helps new branches grow.

 Treatment and Prevention of Disease

 Reducing and thinning the canopies of your tree serves a couple of purposes.
-Firstly, it allows wind to move more freely through it, which reduces resistance and damage during storms with high winds.
-Secondly, it provides more sunlight to your yard and the younger trees and foliage below.
+First, it allows wind to move more freely through it, which reduces resistance and damage during storms with high winds.
+Second, it provides more sunlight to your yard and the younger trees and foliage below.
 You may also thin your canopies or prune to improve your vista, or view of the beauty around you.